Denver Metro Resources for Damaged Tree Debris

 Tree damage will be assessed over the next week to determine priority sites.
 Limbs on the ground will be considered a lower priority while hanging limbs still up in the tree will be a higher priority.
 Report any tree damage that is in the Public Right of Way or trees that are over streets and sidewalks to the City of Boulder Parks & Recreation Forestry Division at 303-441-4406.
 The Forestry Division does not care for trees on private property.
-If you need to contract with a specialist, the city recommends using an arborist licensed with the City of Boulder.
+If you need to contract with a specialist, the city recommends using an arborist licensed by the City of Boulder.

 City of Denver

-If a tree limb is broken on a tree within a public right-of-way, or you have general questions about the condition of a public-right-of way tree, please contact Denver Forestry for assistance.
+If a tree limb is broken on a tree within a public right-of-way, or you have general questions about the condition of a public right-of-way tree, please contact Denver Forestry for assistance.
 For trees on private property, residents can find a list of licensed and insured tree care contractors.
-If emergency removal of a fallen tree or tree branch is needed to clear a street, the city can assist, however the cost of the work will be billed to the responsible property owner.
+If emergency removal of a fallen tree or tree branch is needed to clear a street, the city can assist, however, the cost of the work will be billed to the responsible property owner.

-Small limbs may be recycled at the Cherry Creek Recycling Drop-Off center located at Quebec and Cherry Creek Drive South during certain daytime hours.
+Small limbs may be recycled at the Cherry Creek Recycling Drop-Off Center located at Quebec and Cherry Creek Drive South during certain daytime hours.
 There is no after-hours disposal.
-Larger limbs, bundles of branches more than four feet long and more than 50 pounds require drop-off at a special site, or a property owner may dispose of it at a landfill or hire a contractor.
+Larger limbs, bundles of branches more than four feet long, and more than 50 pounds require drop-off at a special site, or a property owner may dispose of it at a landfill or hire a contractor.
 When a tree or limb is blocking safe access to the street or right-of-way, Denver Forestry has an on-call contractor remove the limb or tree and bills the property owner for the work.
 If a limb or tree is not interfering with the safe access of a street or right-of-way, the property owner may be given 24 hours to perform the work themselves or contract with a licensed tree contractor.